sundbp/sqlite4clj/README.md

 (d/q writer
     ["INSERT INTO entity (id, data) VALUES (?, ?)"
      (str (random-uuid))
-     ;; this map will be encoded and compressed automatically {:type "foo" :a (rand-int 10) :b (rand-int 10)}])
+     ;; this map will be encoded automatically
+     {:type "foo" :a (rand-int 10) :b (rand-int 10)}])

 (d/q reader ["select * from entity"])